newbornfest/newbornfest.github.io/README.md

 18:15 - 19:35 - Jelena Rudi, Estonia - Lecture "Plot twists in lifestyle photography"

-19:35 - 20:55 - Julia Adrianov, Estonia - Lecture (The topic of the lecture will be announced later)
+19:35 - 20:55 - Julia Andrianov, Estonia - Lecture (The topic of the lecture will be announced later)

 21:00 - 23:00 - dinner for hotel guests